 This page hosts a link to the current BGA Gliding Frequency Reference Card.
-You can find it here or below.

 That contains the frequencies of the airfields hosting gliding clubs.
 In general, the frequency given is the one a cross-country glider (or passing GA aeroplane) would first call if inbound to that airfield.
 That could be:

 A dedicated frequency for those clubs with their own.

 One of the shared "Common glider field frequencies", indicated with a shade of green on the colour FRC.